robweber/trash-panda/README.md

 ### Service

-The `service` variable is a dictionary containing any configuration listed for the service specifically as defined in the host config.
+The `service` variable is a dictionary containing any configuration listed for the service specifically as defined in the host definition.

 ### Script Paths

-The OS path to both the Nagios default scripts and the `check_scripts` directory of the trash-panda repo are available as shortcuts to defined command paths.
+The OS path to both the Nagios default scripts and the `check_scripts` directory of the trash-panda repo are available as shortcuts for command paths.
 A default is set but you can override these by using the same name as `jinja_constants` values in the [global config](#global-configuration).

 * NAGIOS_PATH - default is `/usr/lib/nagios/plugins/`
 * SCRIPTS_PATH - path to [trash-panda-scripts](https://github.com/robweber/trash-panda-scripts) directory, default is `../trash-panda-scripts`